datastaxdevs/workshop-battlestax/README_step02.md

 _The following instructions are the same whether using GitPod or a local IDE._

-✔  Ensure that you are in the ??battlestax??? directory
+✔  Ensure that you are in the root ./battlestax directory

 ✔  Copy and paste the contents of the `.env.template` file into an `.env` file: